frmuller41182/p3-data-model-2024/README.md

 ### The Acquisition Simulator

 Welcome to the Acquisition Simulator.
-We avoid using the "Merge & Acquisition Simulator" name because, let's face it, mergers don't actually exist - only acquisitions reign supreme! 💰 This scrip will allow you to simulate one company of your chosing buying another one. the acquiring company will:
+We avoid using the "Merge & Acquisition Simulator" name because, let's face it, mergers don't actually exist - only acquisitions reign supreme! 💰 This script will allow you to simulate one company of your chosing buying another one. the acquiring company will:

 1. Absorb 60% of the acquired company's employees.
 2. Increase its stock price by a whopping 30% (because why not?).